 Crispy sourdough waffles, with a light and fluffy interior.
 These sourdough waffles are absolutely delicious.
 You can make the main batter ahead of time and enjoy a scrumptious weekend breakfast.

-It’s about time that sourdough waffles make their way on to the blog.
+It’s about time that sourdough starter waffles make their way on to the blog.
 This recipe is based on my Sourdough Pancake batter, but with a few little tweaks.

-If you’re using discard from a newly made starter, one that’s less than a week old, it won’t have a large yeast colony yet and it will impact the lightness of the waffles a bit.
+If you’re using sourdough discard from a newly made starter, one that’s less than a week old, it won’t have a large yeast colony yet and it will impact the lightness of the sourdough discard waffles.
 You could still use it, I just prefer it made with an established starter.

-Once this main batter is mixed, it can be left to stand at room temperature for 4-6 hours, or alternatively refrigerated for the night if you’re wanting waffles in the morning.
+Once this main batter is mixed, it can be left to stand at room temperature for 4-6 hours to ferment.

 The baking soda and eggs

 Once the batter has sat and fermented, it’s time to add in the remaining ingredients.

 First, separate the yolks from the whites.
 In a new bowl, whip the egg whites until stiff peaks form.
 Set them aside.
 These whipped whites give the waffles an extra light interior.